Get in Touch

 • Adding and configuring skills for repeatable workflows

-• Memory basics: determining what should be stored, what should not, and how to reset safely
+• Memory fundamentals: determining what to store, what to avoid, and how to reset safely

-• Practical exercise: building a small workflow that uses memory carefully (with a clear stop condition)
+• Practical exercise: build a small workflow that uses memory cautiously (with clear stop conditions)

-• Skill structure, inputs and outputs, and how OpenClaw discovers and executes skills
+• Skill structure, inputs/outputs, and how OpenClaw discovers and executes skills

-• Implementing a small business-oriented skill (example: summarizing a folder of reports and producing a short brief)
+• Implement a business-oriented skill (example: summarizing a folder of reports into a brief)

 • Testing approach: sample inputs, expected outputs, error handling, and documentation